Are Manchester United the old Liverpool of the 1990s?

 In the years after Dalglish, Liverpool replaced established players with young potential.

-Out went Hansen, Steve McMahon, Bruce Grobbelaar, Ronnie Whelan, Steve Nichol and Ian Rush.
+Out went Hansen, Steve McMahon, Bruce Grobbelaar, Ronnie Whelan, Steve Nicol and Ian Rush.
 In came Steve McManaman, Jamie Redknapp, Robbie Fowler, Phil Babb and Jason McAteer.

 There was talent, but there were expensive flops, too.
 Dean Saunders, Paul Stewart, Nigel Clough, Julian Dicks, Babb and John Scales all failed to live up to their price tag at Anfield.